RyGuy907/startup/README.md

 CSS

 I created a theme for the website and styled all existing html pages with css files.
 The same pages are still available, and with the quiz css file it can be a template for other quizzes eventually.
-Also for the time being some things are showing even though they may eventually only show after an action (button click, login, etc)
+Also for the time being some things are showing even though they may eventually only show after an action (button click, login, etc).
+Also I'm aware this development period didn't have spread out commits, I will work on this in the future.